LaunchCodeEducation/gis-devops/src/project-requirements/zika-client/index.rst

 For your secondary objectives no guidance will be given to you.
 You will have to think about what needs to be completed to pass the objective.

-- Zika reports change color based on the severity of the outbreak.
+- Zika reports change color based on the severity of the outbreak
-- Sensitive Database information has not been committed to our version control software
+- modularize your JavaScript
 - View report data when features are clicked on the map (map.onclick(forEachFeatureAtPixel))

 Bonus Missions